wp-plugins/bg-biblie-references/readme.txt

 1. Upload 'bg_bibrefs' directory to the '/wp-content/plugins/' directory
 2. Activate the plugin through the 'Plugins' menu in WordPress.

+== Frequently Asked Questions ==

+F.A.Q. only in Russian.

+= How do I know that the script works? =

+Any references to Bible verses on your page will be replaced by hyperlink.

+= Why can't I use a script? =

+* Make sure that your browser supports JavaScript, and JavaScript enabled in your browser.
+* Verify that the reference to the Bible is framed in accordance with the generally accepted rules.

+== Screenshots ==

+1. An example work of the plugin - highlight references
+2. Page of Bible verses

 == Changelog ==

+= 0.5 =
+* Allowed см.:(see) just after the opening bracket.
+Options: см.: / см. / см: / см
+* New: Pop-up window when you specify the cursor on the link contains the full title of the book of the Bible.
+* Fixed some bugs

 = 0.4 =
 * Major changed algorithm.
 Now available complex references, such as (Ин.
 3:16—18, 4:4—6)